Feds charge 4 in Iran plot to kidnap US journalist, 4 others

 The Iranian intelligence officer, who remains a fugitive, was identified as Alireza Shavaroghi Farahani.

-Farahani and three other defendants sought since at least June 2020 wanted to kidnap the U.S. citizen of Iranian origin who lives in Brooklyn, the indictment said.
+Farahani, 50, and three other defendants tried since at least June 2020 to kidnap the U.S. citizen of Iranian origin who lives in Brooklyn, the indictment said.
+If caught and convicted, the four could all face life in prison.

+Farahani and the network he led on multiple occasions in 2020 and 2021 lied about his intentions as he hired private investigators to surveil, photograph and video record the targeted journalist and his household members, the indictment said.
+It said the surveillance included a live high-definition video feed of the journalist’s home.

-The indictment alleged that the government of Iran tried to lure the journalist to a third country so a capture would be possible, even offering money to the journalist’s relatives to try to make it possible.
+The indictment alleged that the government of Iran in 2018 tried to lure the journalist to a third country so a capture would be possible, even offering money to the journalist’s relatives to try to make it possible.
 The relatives, the indictment said, refused the offer.

+Authorities said Iranian intelligence services has previously lured other Iranian dissidents from France and the United States to capture and imprison critics of the Iranian regime and have publicly claimed responsibility for the capture operations.

+They noted, as did the indictment, that an electronic device used by Farahani contains a photograph of the New York journalist alongside pictures of two other individuals.
+Those individuals, the indictment said, were captured by Iranian intelligence authorities.
+One was later executed and the other was imprisoned, it said.